SURGroup/UQpy/docs/source/surrogates_doc.rst

 Surrogates
 ==========

-.. automodule:: UQpy.Surrogates
+.. automodule:: UQpy.surrogates

 Stochatic Reduced Order Models - SROMs
 ----------------------------------------

-An SROM is a sample-based surrogate for probability models.
+A SROM is a sample-based surrogate for probability models.
 An SROM takes a set of samples and attributes of a distribution and optimizes the sample probability weights according to the method in [1]_.
 More specifically, an SROM constructs a reduce order model for arbitrary random variables `X` as follows.

 .. math:: \tilde{X} =  \begin{cases} x_1 & probability \text{  }p_1^{(opt)} \\ & \vdots \\ x_m & probability \text{  }p_m^{(opt)} \end{cases}